-An e-bike likes to give you a bit of a hand when you're cycling.
+An e-bike likes to give you a bit of a push when you're out cycling and you're getting exhausted.
 It has a drive unit, in most cases it is located somewhere around the bottom bracket and supports you with a little extra power while you pedal.
 There are many different models and variations.
 There are e-bikes in every bicycle category, such as e-mountain bikes, e-touring bikes, city e-bikes and many more.
 From compact bikes with small 20 inch tires to full-suspension mountain bikes, there is practically no bike that you can’t buy in an electrified version.
 Whether you want to commute to work every day or go on alpine mountain bike tours, everything is possible as long as your battery is charged.
 There are great differences in the capacity of the batteries and the power of the drive units, that’s where you need to be careful when you’re shopping for an electric bike.

 You can find e-bikes from top manufacturers such as Haibike, Winora or Liv here in our online shop.

 Electric bike or just a bike?
 Hard to tell, because today's drive units are integrated perfectly into the bike's design.
 Picture © Orbea